vtex/styleguide/react/components/Alert/README.md

 ### 👎 Don'ts

 - Never dismiss automatically an Alert.
-If dismissable, a user action is required.
+If dismissible, a user action is required.

 ### Related components